Lumavate-Team/documentation/docs/6-CLI.rst

 .. warning::
    ``--table`` is deprecated.
-   Use ``--format`` to see the JSON values organized in table format.
+   Use ``--format`` to see JSON values organized in table format.

-.. _Microserivce Update:
+.. _Microservice Update:

 Update
 +++++++

-Updates the name or image of a microservice container from the command center associated with the specified profile.
+Updates the name or image of a microservice container.

 Example:

 .. code-block:: bash

-   $ luma microservice update --name frostybreath
+   $ luma microservice update --name “Frosty Breath”
      Profile: dragon
      Microservice: 999